savanna-lab/NMSU_SERVIR_PROJECTS/README.md

 # NMSU_SERVIR_PROJECTS
-Repository for all code materials related to Rangeland Mapping and Monitoring Applications developed by the SERVIR applied Science Team at NMSU
+Repository for all code materials related to Rangeland Mapping and Monitoring Applications developed by the SERVIR Applied Sciences Team at NMSU